Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 3. `hD.mL(a)`: reverses the string again.
 4. `hD.L5(a, 3)`: removes the first 3 characters.

-However, before you can actually apply these steps and recover the signature, you need to resolve a stream manifest that's synchronized with the current implementation of the cipher.
-This is achieved with the help of a special value called `signatureTimestamp` that YouTube uses as the randomization seed to generate the cipher instructions.
-You can extract this value by searching for `signatureTimestamp` in the player source code:
+Before you can apply these steps on the stream signature, however, you need to resolve a manifest that's actually synchronized with the current implementation of the cipher.
+That's because there are many versions of the player in use at the same time, so the manifest returned by the initial request may not be compatible with the deciphering instructions you've extracted.

+To identify a particular implementation of the cipher, YouTube does not rely on the version of the player, but rather on a special value called `signatureTimestamp`.
+This value is used as a random seed to generate the cipher algorithm, and to keep it consistent between the client and the server.
+You can extract it from the player source code by searching for `signatureTimestamp`:

 ```js
 // Prettified for readability